montehurd/mediawiki-quickstart/README.md

       $wgGroupPermissions['*']['ipinfo-view-log'] = true;
     ```

     Note: all keys in the above example are required.
-For extensions the following keys are optional:
+For extensions the following keys are optional
     - `dependencies`
     - `bash`